ahrefs/cure2/README.md

 The interface is inspired by the `Re` library, but there are a few difference in cases where I thought the naming scheme could be improved.

+The main reason to use this over `Re` is the Unicode support.
+There are also performance differences, but according to my testing they are minimal.